TobikoData/sqlmesh/docs/concepts/models/overview.md

 You may explicitly specify column comments in the `MODEL` DDL `column_descriptions` field.

-Specify them as an dictionary of key/value pairs separated by an equals sign `=`, where the column name is the key and the column comment is the value.
+Specify them as a dictionary of key/value pairs separated by an equals sign `=`, where the column name is the key and the column comment is the value.
 For example:

 ```sql linenums="1" hl_lines="4-6"
 MODEL (